 Phosphate-Free Cleaning Agents:

-Avoid using cleaning agents containing phosphates in your water supply, as they can degrade into substances contributing to sediment build-up.
+Avoid using cleaning agents containing phosphates in your water supply.
+These can degrade into substances, contributing to sediment build-up.
 Opt for phosphate-free soaps and detergents to mitigate this risk.

 Final Steps: